 Once a warrant is issued, it can only be removed by the court.
 A warrant will not expire based on time.
 Warrants can stay active forever.

 It depends.
 All bench warrants are public record.
 A judge will issue the bench warrant in court.
 The proceedings that happen in court are public record.

 Arrest warrants are different.
 Arrest warrants may be issued under seal.
 This means a person may not know that the warrant has been issued.
 Why?
 Because the police don’t want a person to skip town knowing that there is a warrant issued for his or her arrest.

-Search warrants are also issued under seal.
+Search warrants are also often issued under seal, especially in drug and firearm possession cases.
 The police do not want give a person the chance to hide or destroy evidence.

-Warrants can be tricky business.
-The attorneys at Heshmati & Associates routinely and successfully handle motions to quash bench warrants and know how to make the process of lifting arrest warrants easy and painless.
+We routinely handle motions to quash bench warrants and know how to make the process of lifting arrest warrants easy and painless.

 Free Warrant Search

-Active Warrants Information.
+Active Warrants Check.
 You can find here the list of active warrants issued by Henderson Municipal Court.